spirabr/Inference-System-ML-Pipeline/README.md

 You may need to ask for someone with the right credentials to execute this last step.

-Once tou are finished, the model should be available for inferences.
+The model should now be available for inferences in production.